-As well as a size reduction, the PS4 Slim model knocks the price down from the original PS4 too, so you're getting a better-looking console for less.
-There are compromises – no 4K resolution, no optical audio output – but if you can work within those limitations, the PlayStation 4 Slim offers a lot of bang for your buck.
+As well as being the smallest PlayStation console on the market, the PS4 Slim is also likely to be the most affordable.
+Of course, there are compromises – there's no 4K resolution and no optical audio output – but if you can work within those limitations, the PlayStation 4 Slim offers a lot of bang for your buck.

-The compact size makes the PS4 Slim a better fit in most rooms, and as an added bonus it runs quieter and uses up less power than the first PlayStation 4.
-Oh and if you need another reason to buy it, you can get it in Glacier White in Europe and Asia.
+The compact size of the console makes the PS4 Slim a better fit in most rooms, and as an added bonus it runs quieter and uses up less power than the original PlayStation 4.

 PS4 Slim: design